-5.6 Overall conclusions on clinical safety
+5.6.
+Overall conclusions on clinical safety

-In line with the evaluation of other HAD-containing stimulant laxatives viz senna leaf and aloes preparations, concerns have been raised regarding possible genotoxicity and potential carcinogenicity leading to the daily dose and the duration of administration being limited.
+In line with the evaluation of other HAD-containing stimulant laxatives (senna leaf and aloe preparations), concerns have been raised regarding possible genotoxicity and potential carcinogenicity leading to limiting the daily dose and the duration of administration.
 For discussion on the current position, see the assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016).